Mature Masculine

 • Slow down and get quiet.

-• Pay attention to subtle signals in your body.
+• Pay attention to subtle signals in our body.

-• Notice what arises before you start thinking about it.
+• Notice what arises before we start thinking about it.

 Develop accuracy through feedback: